How to Prepare for a Compliance Audit: Best Practices and Strategies

 Before inviting an external auditor, conduct an internal review or readiness check.
 These simulate the audit experience and uncover issues in advance.

-Com-Sec Insight: We often advise clients to run tabletop exercises, internal (mock) audits, or control walkthroughs two weeks before the audit to ensure preparedness.
+Run tabletop exercises, internal (mock) audits, or control walkthroughs two weeks before the audit to ensure preparedness.
 Conducting an internal compliance audit before the official review helps uncover gaps in controls and evidence collection.
 Running a mock audit is one of the most effective ways to simulate real-world conditions and prepare your team.

 5. Train Your Employees on Compliance Responsibilities